-Throughout the day the new people work on their computers at the house, take us out for walks at lunchtime, late afternoon and pre-bedtime strolls so we all sleep through the night.
+Throughout the day the new people work on their computers at the house, and take us out for walks at lunchtime, late afternoon and pre-bedtime strolls so we all sleep through the night.
 You know they seem like nice people, so we’re going to sleep in their room with them for a little, not all night, but just for a little while, as we need to ‘break them into the family circle.’

 My brothers and I stay in the kitchen with the new guy as he lets us out in the yard when we need to go pee, or it’s sunny on the deck, and he brushes us, feeds us, gives us pats, and is good to us.
-Guessing he had pets before as he knows all our tricks and makes us wait, one at a time for our treats.
+I guess he had pets before as he knows all our tricks and makes us wait, one at a time for our treats.

 The new guy wipes our paws with the stuff our humans showed him; when it’s raining he towels us off and dries us well so we don’t get a chill, and the new lady makes sure our medicine is done as per the schedule.

 Reassuring Us and Our Family

 Each day shows us that they care about us – they play with us, walk us, and we allow them to be a bigger part of our world.

 They send text messages with photos to our humans daily and let them know all is good; don’t get us wrong we miss our humans, but the new people are really cool and we cuddle with them now.
 We trust them, and that’s important to us that we trust them!

 You know, it means a lot to us that we’re well taken care of; it was not easy the first couple of days, but the new people showed us that they care, and it means a lot to us.